mrdougwright/rubykin.github.io/methods.md

 layout: default
 title: Methods
 weight: 8
+description: A method written in code is a way of doing something.
+It's a small function or chore.
+Many methods put together essentially make up a full program.
 ---

 A big part of programming is simply breaking down large problems into smaller and smaller instructions that can work together to create a solution.
 Let’s think of this using a real world example.
 Imagine you are playing baseball and its your turn to bat.
 This critical moment when you swing and hit the ball for a home run can be seen as many smaller moments that led to the big play.

 First you picked up a bat.
 Then you took a few practices swings.
 Then you walked up to the plate, you readied your stance, looked at the pitcher.
 Finally, you took a breath and swung!
 Each of these small steps can be seen as methods (small chunks of instructions) that led to your home run.

 We can look at this another way.
 When you play a video game and reach a new level, there may actually be _real_ methods that are called by the game.
 Perhaps the game contains a 'life count' method that counts how many lives you have left.
 Another method could tally up your current score.
 A third method may calculate your character's current state of health.
 Each of these methods would take input from your actions in the game, and go back and get information from the program to keep everything updated and accurate.

 To understand methods a little better, let’s jump into writing one ourselves.
 Here’s a very simple method you can write yourself that merely puts information to the screen.
 You can write a method inside IRB (the Ruby Interpreter) without creating a new file.
 There is an online version as well at <a href="http://repl.it/languages/Ruby" target="_blank">Repl.it</a>).

 In your terminal type irb: